allibear17/Rabi-Ribi-Rando-Tracker/README.md

 If you would like to help feedback, corrections or improvements are welcome.

 Big thanks to sigonasr2 for all the improvements made in such short time.
+Also thanks to the Rabi community for being so helpful!